-Experts at Michigan State University have demonstrated that kids with ADHD have better focus and are less distracted after a 20 minute exercise session.
+Experts at Michigan State University have demonstrated that children diagnosed with ADHD have better focus and are less distracted after a 20-minute exercise session.
 Matthew Pontifex, assistant professor of kinesiology at Michigan State University, and lead researcher for the study said:

 “This provides some very early evidence that exercise might be a tool in our nonpharmaceutical treatment of ADHD.
 Maybe our first course of action that we would recommend to developmental psychologists would be to increase children’s physical activity.”

-Here is a brief summary of the study as reported in msutoday.msu.edu in October 2012.
+Here is a brief summary of the study as reported in research.msu.edu in October 2012.

 “Pontifex and colleagues asked 40 children aged 8 to 10, half of whom had a diagnosis of ADHD, to spend 20 minutes either walking briskly on a treadmill or reading while seated.
 The children then took a brief reading comprehension and math exam similar to longer standardized tests.
 They also played a simple computer game in which they had to ignore visual stimuli to quickly determine which direction a cartoon fish was swimming.